 I know it is just now Mother’s Day but you can never be too prepared y’all.
 So I am sharing a kids craft father’s day gift today.
-This is part of a series of kids craft videos that are going to be at Crafty Hangouts all week next week.
-Y’all be sure to tune into all of the videos.
 We are being sponsored by Phoomph this go around.
 What is Phoomph you ask?
 Well we will get to that in just a minute.

 I am once again crafting with Carolina from 30 Minute Crafts in my video below.
 I am making the father’s day gift pictured and Carolina is making some awesome blocks for kids.
 Yep two projects, one video, only 10 minutes!
 Plus you get to learn all about this magical Phoomph and why it makes crafting with fabric a breeze.

 Now do you see why I am a Phoomph fan?
 (PS. you will have to watch the video above for the correct pronunciation!)
 I actually have been a fan for some time.
 Click here for more craft ideas using Phoomph.

 Now if you are not a fan of video or somehow can’t watch, here are brief instructions for making your own kids craft father’s day gift:

 - Grab the foam finger template from Zakka life.
 I just resized to extra small for this project and printed.

 - Apply fabric to one side of Phoomph only.
 NOTE: Be sure to purchase stiff Phoomph in your choice of colors.

 - Trace around template onto fabric using a fine line Sharpie.
 Flip template and trace again.